 Aware of the suffering caused by exploitation, social injustice, stealing, and oppression, we are committed to cultivating generosity in our way of thinking, speaking, and acting...
 We will respect the property of others but will try to prevent others from profiting from human suffering or the suffering of other beings.

 Living mindfully takes conscious effort.
 Yet, I've found that by adhering to these principles, my practice has deepened AND I am much better off financially.
 I live simply.
-I have no debt.
+I hold no debt, other than a mortgage on a duplex which pays for itself.
 My children attend good schools.
 Their needs are met.
 I save and invest.
 My investments are aligned with my values.
 My assets are appreciating.
 "Be frugal and free," wrote Benjamin Franklin.
 The advice is still sound.

 I practice subtractive living.
 I don't need more of any thing.
 I am content with what I have and own more than I need.
 There is still more cutting to do, more letting go, more decluttering.
-Mine is a simple life, a counterpoint to the modern-day American way of life, but I also don't suffer the pathologies, the anxieties, the stresses, or the insecurities common to those who follow social norms.
+Mine is a simple life, a counterpoint to the modern-day way of life.
+I don't suffer the pathologies, the anxieties, the stresses, or the insecurities common to those who follow social norms.